 /usr/local.
 Basically, this is where your packages are located.

 This is one my favorite features of Homebrew!
 Though I only realized this existed over a year after I started using Homebrew, this extension of Homebrew really brings it together for the Mac!
-Not only can you effortlessly install third-party source packages but Homebrew-Cask extends this feasibility of installing and managing GUI macOS applications such as Google Chrome , Firefox , Amazon Music , Atom , and much more.
+Not only can you effortlessly install third-party source packages but Homebrew-Cask extends this feasibility of installing and managing GUI macOS applications such as Google Chrome , Firefox , Amazon Music , , and much more.

 The table below, grabbed directly from the Homebrew terminology page, summarizes their terminology.